Note that while this Adventure was in 2021, there is an updated Biodiversity Bees in Brentwood adventure running in 2022. Please see here.

 Why Join This Adventure?

-WHEN: We will be meeting on all 11 Tuesdays between the Solstice and Labour Day from June 23 to September 1st.
+We will be meeting on all 11 Tuesdays between the Solstice and Labour Day from June 22 to August 31st.
 We’ll start with six evenings [6:00-8:00 p.m.] in June and July, taking advantage of the early summer’s lingering light, followed by five mornings [9:00-11:00 a.m.] in August and September.
 The final gathering will be also be a season-ending Celebration, with a Bring Your Own Everything Picnic [11:00 a.m. onwards].

 Meet at the Prairie Amphitheatre in Whispering Woods, just opposite 3508 Brenner Drive NW, or in the adjacent Centennial Natureground on the west side of Dr. Coffin School, at 5615 Barrett Drive NW.

 Due to the ongoing pandemic, each attendee will need to Bring Your Own Everything, such as gloves, tools, snacks, sunblock, insect repellent, small collection bucket [such as an ice cream pail], and your drinking water.
 The only things shared will be the larger collection container for litter and weeds, along with distanced and delightful conversation.